Robertogag/KeepCoding-Bootcamp-Desarrollo-Web-Edicion-XX/01_intro-javascript/practica_final/exercise-02-bug-hunter/README.md

 ### Note about accented vowels

-For this implementation, the function only counts basic vowels (`a, e, i, o, u`).
+This implementation counts vowels in a Spanish-friendly way.
-Accented vowels such as `á, é, í, ó, ú` and characters like `ü` are not included.
+The input is normalized so accented vowels (`á, é, í, ó, ú`) and characters like `ü` are treated as their base vowels (`a, e, i, o, u`) before counting.

-Since the original requirement was only to fix the uppercase issue, I kept the solution simple.

-### Vowel counter test output:
+### Vowel counter test output

 ![Vowel Test Output](./vowel_test_output.png)